-Tech tools are essential for competing in the 21st century, but sometimes the cost of new hardware systems put such tools beyond the reach of a small business.
+Today, tech tools are essential for competing in the 21st century!
+But sometimes the cost of new hardware systems put those tools beyond the reach of a small business - making investing in technology challenging.

 Luckily, software as a service - commonly shortened to SaaS - is an innovative cloud service management approach that greatly reduces the initial cost of utilizing such tools.
 Instead of investing in hardware solutions, applications are web-based, meaning any existing technology with a web browser - whether it-s a computer, tablet or phone - can be utilized to use the service.